BurendoUK/bad-community-toolkit/docs/1.Frameworks/scrum.md

 ## Scrum Framework

 Scrum was developed in the early 1990s by [Jeff Sutherland](https://scrumguides.org/jeff.html) and [Ken Schwaber](https://scrumguides.org/ken.html).
 The original version of the Scrum Guide (the basis for Scrum) was written in 2010, in order to support the adooption of Scrum.

+The Scrum Framework is designed to help Agile delivery teams become more effective, collaborate and offer transparency and clarity to stakeholders.

 The Scrum Guide contains the definition of Scrum and is constantly evolving / under review.
 The latest Scrum Guide is availabel at [The Scrum Guide](https://scrumguides.org/).